 Alcoholism has two facets: dependence and addiction.
-It’s possible for an alcoholic to be dependent on alcohol, but not yet addicted to drinking.
+It’s possible for a person to be dependent on alcohol, but not yet addicted.

 Dependence forms after the problem drinking stage.
 At this point, you have an attachment to alcohol that has taken over your regular routine.
 You’re aware of the adverse effects, but no longer have control over your alcohol consumption.

 Alcohol dependence also means that you have developed a tolerance to drinking.
 As a result, you may have to drink larger quantities to get “buzzed” or drunk.
 Increased drinking has more damaging effects on the body.

 Another characteristic of dependence is withdrawal.
 As you sober up, you may feel undesirable symptoms such as: